sindreij/blog/_posts/2018-11-16-willow-elm-in-rust.md

 ## Conclusion

-All in all this is just an experiment to see how far Rust has come in doing web development.
+All in all, this is just an experiment to see how far Rust has come in doing web development.
 I think the above shows it has come really far.
 I hope it will inspire someone to create the next awesome web-framework using Rust, and that I one day can use Rust to write webapps in my day-job.